NeannGH/nefser_file_transfer/README.md

 ## ✅ Requirements

-- Python installed on both machines (sender and receiver)
+- If you don't have Python installed on your machine, use the executable version.

 ---